What is diabetes?

 - Whether your diabetes medicines will affect other medicines you take

-- Any side effects you have from the diabetes medicines
+- If you will have any side effects from the diabetes medicines

 You should not change or stop your diabetes medicines on your own.
 Talk to your provider first.